salesforce/lwc-rfcs/text/0112-server-runtime.md

 This package exposes the following APIs:

 - `createElement(name: string, options: { is: typeof LightningElement }): ServerHTMLElement`: This method creates a new LWC component tree.
 It follows the same signature as the `createElement` API from `@lwc/engine-dom`.
 Instead of returning a native `HTMLElement`, this method returns a `ServerHTMLElement` with the public properties, aria reflected properties and HTML global attributed.
-- `renderToString(element: ServerHTMLElement): string`: This method creates an LWC component tree synchronously and serializes it to HTML.
+- `renderToString(element: ServerHTMLElement): string`: This method synchronously serializes an LWC component tree to HTML.
 It accepts a single parameter, a `ServerHTMLElement` returned by `createElement` and returns the serialized string.

 This package injects mock DOM APIs in the `@lwc/engine-core` rendering engine.
 Those DOM APIs produce a lightweight DOM structure.
 This structure can then be serialized into a string containing the HTML serialization of the element's descendants.
 As described in the Appendix, this package is also in charge of attaching on the global object a mock `CustomEvent`.